xyproto/orbiton/README.md

     export O_THEME=synthwave

+It is also possibly to specify any base16 theme, like ie. this:

+    export O_THEME=/usr/share/base16/monokai.yaml

 ## Inserting a symbol

 * To insert a symbol, like `æ`, just press `ctrl-_` and type in `ae`.
 To insert `µ`, type in `My`.